CasparPlay/CCGClient/README.md

 7. Newscoop Integration:
 	Newscoop is a free and open source multilingual content management system for news websites.
 CCGClient is capable of fetching news headlines from newscoop database and can use it as text scroller.
-To configure newscoop with CCGClient fill the following lines with appropriate values: newscoophost=
+To configure newscoop with CCGClient fill the following lines with appropriate values in csclient.ini: newscoophost=
 		newscooppass=
 		newscoopuser=